ostend972/calmweb/README.md

 Everything is subject to discussion and enhancements!
 Share your knolwedges.
 - Test on windows 10
 - Ensure the proxy will not cause problms: correct stop at shutdown, multi users
-- Displaylig log crash the program
+- Displaying the log crash the program
-- Enhanced a lot the script, make it perfectly stable and robust.
+- Enhance the program, make it perfectly stable and robust.
 - Correct encoding (some messages are displayer weirdly)
 - Configure a self-updating method
 - Allow to setup a system wide, "discrete" mode where the program runs  in background showing no icons at all